isomerpages/moe-zhonghuasec/_cca/Clubs & Societies/Infocomm Club.md

 third_nav_title: Clubs & Societies
 variant: tiptap
 ---
-<p>The role that technology plays in our lives is ever increasing.
-It is
+<p>Technology plays an increasingly important role in our daily lives.
+At
+the InfoComm Club (ICC), students develop the skills and confidence to harness technology effectively and responsibly.</p>
+<p>Through a range of structured and hands-on programmes, students deepen
+their knowledge in areas such as Artificial Intelligence, Robotics and Web Application Development through Design Thinking.
+Members also receive AVA training and play a key role in supporting school events, gaining valuable experience in managing sound, lighting and multimedia systems.</p>
+<p>These authentic learning opportunities enable students to develop computational
-therefore crucial for our youth to gain skills to harness and manage the use of technology.
-The InfoComm Club (ICC) seeks to stretch and deepen students’ knowledge in tech and media through various learning programmes in such areas as Videography, Game Design and Programming, Makers and Artificial Intelligence.
-With curated programmes and activities, members of ICC will be able to ignite their passion and develop computational thinking and other 21st Century Competencies. &nbsp;</p>
+thinking, teamwork, and problem-solving skills, while nurturing creativity and innovation.
+With curated programmes and activities, members of ICC will be able to ignite their passion and develop computational thinking and other 21st Century Competencies.</p>
 <p>Get ready to solve the world’s greatest problems and showcase your skills!
 Along the way, learn to work effectively in teams, sharpen your mind and express your inner creativity.</p>